parzival-p1/holbertonschool-higher_level_programming_0/python-classes/README.md

 - How to bind attributes to object and classes
 - What is the `` __dict__`` of a class and/or instance of a cl    ass and what does it contain
 - How does Python find the attributes of an object or class
-- How to use the getattr func
+- How to use the getattr function

 ### Tasks 📚